xamarin/xamarin-forms-samples/Behaviors/EffectBehavior/README.md

 ---
 name: Xamarin.Forms - Effect Behavior
-description: Behaviors are a useful approach for adding an effect to a control, removing boiler-plate effect handling code from code-behind files.
-This sample...
+description: Behaviors are a useful approach for adding an effect to a control, removing boiler-plate effect handling code from code-behind files
 page_type: sample
 languages:
 - csharp